 After leaving the University, I have decided to move WinSCP project from the University server to SourceForge.

 While WinSCP was in general an open-source project since its beginning, it was only with its migration to SourceForge that it turned into a true open-source by adopting the GPL license.

-Since September 2003, WinSCP is also available as a plugin to the FAR file manager.
+Since September 2003, WinSCP was also available as a plugin to the FAR file manager (discontinued).

 Version 3.4 released in September 2003 was the first localized version since 1.0.
 There were Czech, Japanese, Russian and Spanish translations.
 Many other translations were introduced in later versions.